mstable/metavaults/FirstMetaVaultAudit.md

-# Meta Vaults Security Audit Scope
+# First Meta Vaults Security Audit

 Scope of the security audit of [mStable](https://mstable.org/)'s new Meta Vaults by [Hacken](https://hacken.io/), September 2022.